 To prevent this abuse, treat stories of missing money seriously and instruct the elder to confirm all financial transactions with a trusted friend, or loved one.

-Thanks to our friends and contributors from Butler Tobin for their insight into elder abuse cases.
+Thanks to our friends and contributors from Butler Law Firm for their insight into elder abuse cases.